gammaliu/mongo-elastic-demo/README.markdown

 Introduction
 ------------

-This is a demo project to show how to add elasticsearch to a legacy SQL project.
+This is a demo project to show how to combine elasticsearch with mongodb, using ETL.

-This branch modifies default mapping for elasticsearch documents and will provide search by prefix feature.

 Installation
 ------------

-You need to have completed [branch 02-bulk](https://github.com/dadoonet/legacy-search/tree/02-bulk)

 Run it!
 -------